 Help yourself – The emotions you may feel about your loved one’s BPD may be frustrating and completely overwhelming.
 It’s natural to feel guilt, sadness, stress, and anger about these disorders, which is why you need to take care of yourself.
 Join a local support group or find a therapist who specializes in treating BPD to allow you the space to process your emotions.

-Find treatment options – One of the hardest steps for people struggling with BPD is making the decision to enter treatment.
+Find treatment options – One of the hardest steps for people struggling with BPD is making the decision to enter treatment at a hospital or treatment center.
 While your loved one may not initially respond favorably to the suggestion of treatment, it’s important to research inpatient treatment options for your loved one.
 Call ahead and see if you can arrange a tour.
 Go to the appointment armed with a list of questions to ease your anxiety about the center.

-Continue to offer support- If your loved one does agree to enter a treatment program, continue to be there for them throughout the entire process.
+Continue to offer support- If your loved one does agree to enter a treatment center or hospital, continue to be there for them throughout the entire process.
 Offer to go to the initial appointments with them, stay in touch, or visit them when they are in treatment.
 Make sure they know that you will continue to be there for them.

 Why Consider Treatment at Highland Ridge